-On April 24, 2019 and June 24, 2019, the Board of Directors and the stockholders of the Parent Company approved the Reverse Stock Split as disclosed in Note 1(a), respectively, whereby, without changing the total amount of the authorized capital stock, the par value per ordinary share was increased from P1 per share to P500,000 per share, thereby decreasing the total number of ordinary shares on a pro-rata basis.
+On April 24, 2019 and June 24, 2019, the Board of Directors and the stockholders of the Parent Company approved the Reverse Stock Split as disclosed in Note 1(a), respectively, whereby, without changing the total amount of the authorized capital stock, the par value per ordinary share was increased from $\mathbb{P}1$ per share to $\mathbb{P}500,000$ per share, thereby decreasing the total number of ordinary shares on a pro-rata basis.
 The Reverse Stock Split was approved by the SEC on May 12, 2020.
-All share and per share data relating to the transactions carried out before May 12, 2020 as disclosed in the accompanying consolidated financial statements, including the movements of outstanding options and restricted shares as disclosed in Note 27 for the year ended December 31, 2020, represent the number of shares or value per share before the Reverse Stock Split.
+All share and per share data relating to the transactions carried out before May 12, 2020 as disclosed in the accompanying consolidated financial statements, including the movements of outstanding options and restricted shares as disclosed in Note 28 for the years ended December 31, 2021 and 2020, represent the number of shares or value per share before the Reverse Stock Split.

-As a result of the Reverse Stock Split, only those stockholders of MRP who originally owned 500,000 ordinary shares with a par value of P1 per share (each an "Original Share") and in multiples thereof immediately prior to the Reverse Stock Split would now own whole shares (each a "MRP Whole Share") of stock of MRP.
+As a result of the Reverse Stock Split, only those stockholders of MRP who originally owned 500,000 ordinary shares with a par value of ₱1 per share (each an "Original Share") and in multiples thereof immediately prior to the Reverse Stock Split would now own whole shares (each a "MRP Whole Share") of stock of MRP.
 Other holders of the Original Shares could now only hold a fractional share of MRP ("MRP Fractional Share").